ariharasudhanm/IoT-based-environmental-monitoring/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+As mentioned in the roadmap the first step is preparing the trained model which is under going now.
+Further steps will be continuosly updated.

 ### Data Processing
+Already few data visualization steps has been carried out, since there is not enough of data available to pre-process and start training it so the final version will be uploaded soon.The data visulization code can be found under ` data_visualization.ipynb`.

 <!-- USAGE EXAMPLES -->
 ## Model creation and deployment
+For now code for forward propagation for the network is alrready written which can be found under `forward.py`.
+Soon backpropogation and trained model will be updated.

 <!-- ROADMAP -->